 Gmail opens.
 Click Get started, and then close any further information windows.

 You are now in Gmail, looking at your Inbox.

 Launch Apps Script

-- Click this link to Apps Script to open in a new tab or browser window.
+- Click this Apps Script link to open in a new tab or browser window.
 A new project opens.

 Name the project

-Name the project Gmail Add-on Quickstart, and then click OK.
+- Name the project Gmail Add-on Quickstart, and then click Rename.

 Create the script file, Code.gs